8 steps to building features your users actually want

 “Frank’s wife told him to stop bringing his work home with him, but he was all out of whiteboard space.”

-This is why feature requests need to go through a strict process that ensures they help your product more than they hurt it.
+This is why feature requests must go through a strict process that ensures they help your product more than they hurt it.

 I’ve seen firsthand what the impact of a runaway train of feature development looks like.
 (Hint: it looks like an empty bank account.)